No Tax on Overtime: IRS Guidance Sheds Light on New Law

 Important: Payroll should continue to withhold federal income tax from employees’ overtime pay.

-Starting with tax year 2025 — i.e., W-2s due in 2026 — employers will be required to report overtime pay on Form W-2, Wage and Tax Statement.
-The legislation doesn’t indicate which box employers will use – you can expect that information from the IRS in the next several months.
+Employers will be required to report annual overtime pay on Form W-2, Wage and Tax Statement.
+The legislation doesn’t indicate which box employers will use – you should be on the lookout for detailed information on Form W-2 from the IRS.

 With the W-2 data in hand, employees will be able to claim a tax deduction when they complete Form 1040, U.S. Individual Income Tax Return.

-Notably, the overtime deduction will be available to both itemizers and those who take the standard deduction.
+Notably, the overtime deduction will be available to both itemizers and those who take the standard deduction, the fact sheet explains.

 Beyond the W-2 information, an employee will need to include his or her Social Security number (SSN) on Form 1040.
-Plus, in the case of someone who’s married filing jointly, the tax return must also include his or her spouse’s SSN.
+Plus, in the case of someone who’s married filing jointly, the tax return must also include his or her spouse’s SSN in order to claim the deduction.

 Finally, the new deduction is available for the following tax years: 2025, 2026, 2027 and 2028.